BookLab

 - Sellers entering the Type 2 Diabetes or Health & Wellness niche

-- 100+ easy, diabetes-friendly recipes designed for all experience levels
+- Over 100 easy recipes for people with diabetes, designed for all experience levels

-- 4-week meal plan with shopping lists to simplify meal prep
+- A 4-week meal plan with a shopping list for preparing simple meals

 - Blood sugar support tips and meal prep strategies for a balanced lifestyle